 For those residents and businesses where no funded solution is found as part of the Superfast Surrey programme, there are various options that they can consider to improve broadband speeds.
 They can investigate satellite, 4G and wireless services which may provide improved speeds; self-fund a private leased line; register interest in a fibre connection with Virgin Media’s ‘cable-my-street’, a mechanism for assessing where there is sufficient demand to justify private investment – https://www.virginmedia.com/cablemystreet/ or coordinate and help self-fund a community initiative such as BT’s Community Fibre Partnership (www.communityfibre.bt.com/).

 In the past four years, the Government has intervened to try and improve broadband provision.

-Beyond that a broadband Universal Service Obligation (USO) is being developed that will give people the legal right to request a connection to broadband with a minimum download speed of 10 Mbps by 2020.
-The Department for Culture, Media and Sport (DCMS) commissioned Ofcom to provide technical analysis and recommendations to support the design of the broadband USO by the end of 2016.
-Once the Superfast Surrey receive more details about this, information will be uploaded to our website.
+Beyond that a broadband Universal Service Obligation (USO) is currently being finalised that will give people the legal right to request a connection to broadband with a minimum download speed of 10 Mbps by 2020.
+Once the Superfast Surrey programme receives more details about the USO, information will be uploaded to our website.

 The Better Broadband Subsidy Scheme has been developed by the UK government to provide access to a subsidised broadband installation to homes and businesses that are unable to access a broadband service with a download speed of at least 2 Mbps.
 This scheme, which is being funded and managed directly by BDUK, provides support towards the cost of equipment and installation.
 The scheme ends at the end of December 2017.
 For more information, please see the Better Broadband Scheme page.